openebs-archive/vhost-user/README.md

 make
 ```

-and of course SPDK is needed because it is our storage backend.
+and of course, SPDK is needed because it is our storage backend.
 Follow
 instructions in SPDK's README for building it.

 ## Building

 The build system is hacky currently.
 Makefiles from DPDK repo for building
 external applications and libraries are used.
-However they are not suitable
+However, they are not suitable
 for building more complicated things with internal dependencies.
 So there are
 two makefiles for building two targets and "Makefile" symlink to one of them
 decides what will be built.
 The two targets are: